Part I - General

 (a) a period not exceeding six months in duration, or a period not exceeding twelve months in duration in the case of a practice unit which has not at any time during that period held clients' money, the first such period commencing on the expiry of the immediately preceding accounting period (under the 2001 Rules) after the commencement of this rule 6 and each period thereafter commencing on the expiry of the immediately preceding period; or

 (b) where there is no such immediately preceding accounting period a period not exceeding six months in duration, or a period not exceeding twelve months in duration in the case of a practice unit which has not at any time during that period held clients' money, the first such period commencing on the date on which Part II of this rule 6 applies to the practice unit or, having ceased to apply, applies again to that practice unit and each period thereafter commencing on the expiry of the immediately preceding period;

-all documents or permanent records held on a durable medium and commonly used for book-keeping systems (whether manual, mechanical or computerised), including, without limitation, client due diligence documents and client financial information obtained for the purposes of compliance with the Money Laundering Regulations, books and accounts, cash books, ledgers, loose-leaf books and cards, bank passbooks, loose leaf bank statements, deposit receipts, vouchers, documents of joint deposit, building Society pass books, local authority deposits, statements of account and statements of bank overdrafts or loans whether in the name of a practice unit or in the name of or for a client or clients;
+all documents or permanent records held on a durable medium and commonly used for book-keeping systems (whether manual, mechanical or computerised), including, without limitation, books and accounts, cash books, ledgers, loose-leaf books and cards, bank passbooks, loose leaf bank statements, deposit receipts, vouchers, documents of joint deposit, building Society pass books, local authority deposits, statements of account and statements of bank overdrafts or loans whether in the name of a practice unit or in the name of or for a client or clients;

 balance its books